aravindhm/deep-goggle/README.md

 |   |   +-- hog_net.m - The hog and hogb networks are created using this
 |   |   +-- dsift_net.m - The dense sift neural network is here
 |   |   +-- Other networks used in our experiments can be downloaded from http://www.robots.ox.ac.uk/~aravindh/networks.html
+|   +-- data
+|   |   +-- hog/img.png - Image used for HOG and DSIFT qualitative results
+|   |   +-- stock/ - Contains some more figures for reproducing qualitative results.
 +-- ihog - either copy or soft link ihog from Vondrick et. al. This is required to run our experiments with hoggle.
 +-- matconvnet - either copy or soft link matconvnet code here.
 If this is not here, then the setup function will not work.
 +-- vlfeat - again either copy or soft copy.
 If this is not here, then the setup function will not work.